na-na-hi/renget/archive/ayumi_filter_userscript_info.md

 ## Ayumi's LLM Role Play & ERP Ranking - Filter Userscript

+!!! danger WARNING!
+    Hello, as of september 8, 2023 the current version of the script is **OUTDATED** and doesn't work with the current version of the ranking webpage.
+I'll update it when possible, thanks for understanding.

 !!! info Welcome
     Hello and welcome to the information page for Filter Userscript for Ayumi's LLM Role Play & ERP Ranking by mr.devolver.